ulavarby/engine_balance/readme.md

 ## Motivation
 **engine_balance.py** is designed to calculate the dynamic balance of reciprocating and rotating masses of internal combustion engines.

-This tool is a Python revision of a program created in 1978 for a graduation project at the Belarusian Polytechnic Institute.
+This tool is a Python revision of a program created in 1978 for a graduation project at the Belarusian National Technical University.
 The original program was written in "ap" ("ап") language for computer "NAIRI-2".

 ## Theory